Alexander Hamilton-Gordon (British Army officer, born 1859): Military career

 Educated at Winchester College followed by the Royal Military Academy, Woolwich, Hamilton-Gordon was commissioned into the British Army's Royal Artillery in February 1880.
 His first military service was in the Second Anglo-Afghan War in 1880.
 Hamilton-Gordon later served in the Second Boer War, taking part in actions at Ladysmith, Spion Kop, Vaal Kranz and Tugela Heights.
 He became Deputy Assistant Adjutant General for Intelligence in South Africa in early 1901.
 Arriving back in the United Kingdom, he briefly became an instructor at the School of Gunnery before he was appointed a Deputy Assistant Quarter-Master-General of the 1st Army Corps at Aldershot in October 1901.
 His next posting was to the War Office as an assistant quartermaster general, taking over from Colonel Percy Lake and for which he was granted the brevet rank of colonel.
 He was made a Companion of the Order of the Bath in June 1907 and was promoted to colonel in June 1909.

 In 1910, Hamilton-Gordon took a posting as director of military operations in India, where he served until 1914, when, now a major general, he became General Officer Commanding-in-Chief for Aldershot Command.
 In June 1916, he was promoted to temporary lieutenant-general and given command of IX Corps, serving at the Battle of Messines and the Third Battle of the Aisne.
-He was relieved in 1918 and retired from the army in 1920.
+He was relieved in 1918 and retired from the army in June 1920.